fangwei123456/spikingjelly/README.md

 **Version notes**

-The odd version number is the developing version, which is updated with GitHub/OpenI repository.
-The even version number is the stable version and available at PyPI.
+The odd version number is the developing version, updated with the GitHub/OpenI repository.
+The even version number is the stable version and is available at PyPI.

 The default doc is for the latest developing version.
 If you are using the stable version, do not forget to switch to the doc in the corresponding version.

 From the version `0.0.0.0.14`, modules including `clock_driven` and `event_driven` are renamed.
 Please refer to the tutorial [Migrate From Old Versions](https://spikingjelly.readthedocs.io/zh_CN/0.0.0.0.14/activation_based_en/migrate_from_legacy.html).